vedanta1097/DSS_Grab/readme.md

 # DSS_Grab

-Created using Laravel for backend and AdminLTE for frontend. easy AdminLTE integration with Laravel 5 : github.com/jeroennoten/Laravel-AdminLTE
+Created using Laravel for backend and AdminLTE for frontend.<br/>
+Easy AdminLTE integration with Laravel 5: github.com/jeroennoten/Laravel-AdminLTE

 ## Run it locally